- GUI Calendar clients

 you can use whatever calendar client you’d like.

-In princople this is all you need to get your smartphone telling you to leave
+In principle this is all you need to get your smartphone telling you to leave

 your house now to get to dinner with your grandmother.

-In practice, there are various confusions, tweaks, faiiluers and standards wars of course.
+In practice, there are various confusions, tweaks, failures and standards wars.

-Another sometimes-useful keyword here is “groupware” which AFAICT is a buzzword left over from the mid 2000s which meant “collective calendars+contacts+email+other cruft”, which is approximately what we want here I suppose, but only enterprise procurement staff can say it with a straight face.
+Another sometimes-useful keyword is “groupware” which AFAICT is a buzzword left over from the early 2000s which meant “collective calendars+contacts+email+other cruft”, which is approximately what we want I suppose, but only enterprise procurement staff can say it with a straight face, because saying “groupware” unironically is an interview question when recruiting for such roles.

 GUI Calendar clients

-GNOME mail client Evolution supports icloud interoperation and other CardDAV servers.
-Possibly so do other CardDAV options.
-There is an iOS app Contact mover which brute-force synchronises icloud contacts to CardDAV servers.
-I’m not a massive fan because it leaks memory and uses astonishing amounts of CPU to do the contact syncing.
-You can hear my CPU fan across the room and watch the battery meter drop every hour on the hour while this damned thing is installed.
-It seems to be pretty much the only Linux app that has seamless CardDAV support natively.
+I’m not a massive fan of GNOME mail client Evolution because it leaks memory and uses astonishing amounts of CPU to do the contact syncing.
+You can hear my CPU fan across the room and watch the battery meter drop every hour when sync kicks in.

-For now, this seems to be the simplest option for getting contact and calendar syncing, and the user experience is a good as it can be in the slightly frame of thunderbird, which is to say, adequate if not delightful.
+TBSync is a recent light and modular CalDAV/CardDAV option for thunderbird.
+I think it uses a thunderbird calendar extension called Lightning for calendars.
+This seems to be a simple option for getting contact and calendar syncing, and the user experience is a good as it can be in the frame of thunderbird, which is to say, adequate but not delightful, much like cardbook.

-Thunderbird gets CardDAV support, I think, via a plugin,
+Thunderbird also gets CardDAV support, I think, via a plugin,

 which comes bundled with the calendar extension